Warm Spaces Grants

 Basic funding criteria

 Grants will be awarded to not-for-profit organisations, working for the benefit of Adur and/or Worthing communities.
-To apply, your group does not have to be a registered charity but you do need;

-• A constitution or set of governing rules
+• a constitution or set of governing rules

-• Accounts or records of expenditure
+• accounts or records of expenditure

-• A bank account; or a partner organisation willing to hold the money for you
+• a bank account; or a partner organisation willing to hold the money for you

-• To have suitable and relevant policies (such as safeguarding or insurance) to run your project as appropriate
+• to have suitable and relevant policies (such as safeguarding or insurance) to run your project as appropriate

-• To own or have a lease on the building in which the warm space will be operating in
+• to own or have a lease on the building in which the warm space will be operating in

-• To be ready!
+• to be ready!
 You'll need to start spending the money within a month of receiving the grant

 What does the grant fund cover?

-The Warm Spaces Grants are designed to enable and facilitate groups/ organisations, through providing funding to offer additional warm spaces to the community.
+The Warm Welcome Spaces Grants are designed to enable and facilitate groups/ organisations, through providing funding to offer additional warm spaces to the community.
 The aim is to mitigate the inequality, reduce social isolation and provide support to address community concerns around the cost of living, whilst staying and being well.

 We want to receive bids for fundings that provide additional activity and/or open a warm space that would not be open otherwise.
 The fund will cover the following expenses:

-• Purchase or hire of resources - eg kettles, craft materials
+• purchase or hire of resources - eg kettles, craft materials

-• Anything else that enables the space to be open, welcoming and sustained
+• anything else that enables the space to be open, welcoming and sustained

 The grants will not be available to groups that:

-• Deliver projects that don't benefit the residents or communities of Adur and/or Worthing
+• deliver projects that don't benefit the residents or communities of Adur and/or Worthing

-• Discriminate on the basis of race, religion, national origin, disability, age, or sexual orientation
+• discriminate on the basis of race, religion, national origin, disability, age, or sexual orientation

-• Want to make retrospective payments for activities that have already taken place
+• want to make retrospective payments for activities that have already taken place

-• Deliver projects which only benefit animals
+• deliver projects which only benefit animals

-• Carry out political activities
+• carry out political activities

-• Want funds to carry out capital improvements or maintenance to the building the warm space will be held in
+• want funds to carry out capital improvements or maintenance to the building the warm space will be held in

 How do I apply?